Three Players In Double-Digit Kills Paves Way For Second Win Of Day

 DuBose began his collegiate coaching career at Utah State from 1999-2000 as an assistant to Tom Peterson.
 During that time, the Aggies won the Eastern Division of the Big West Conference in 1999 and advanced to the school’s first-ever NCAA Tournament in 2000, defeating Missouri in the first round.
 USU finished the 2000 season ranked 22nd in the country, the program’s first-ever top 25 ranking.

-DuBose played two years of collegiate volleyball at Golden West Community College in Huntington Beach, Calif., after graduating from Edision High School in Huntington Beach where he earned all-county honors his senior season.
+DuBose played two years of collegiate volleyball at Golden West Community College in Huntington Beach, Calif., after graduating from Edison High School in Huntington Beach, where he earned all-county honors his senior season.

 DuBose graduated from Brigham Young University with a degree in history in 1993 and then received his teaching certificate from Utah State in 1995.
-He and his wife Lenonnie have three children, Kline (14), Cassandra (12) and Jackson (8).
+He and his wife Lenonnie have three children, Kline, Cassandra and Jackson.